Overv/VulkanTutorial/README.md

 -----------------------------

-It is sometimes necessary to change code that is reused across many chapters, for example the `VDeleter` class or a function like `createBuffer`.
+It is sometimes necessary to change code that is reused across many chapters, for example a function like `createBuffer`.
 If you make such a change, then you should update the code files using the following steps:

 * Update any chapters that reference the modified code.
 * Make a copy of the first file that uses it and modify the code there, e.g.